Early Childhood Screening

 Are appointments required?

-Appointments take about two hours.
+Appointments take about one hour.

 What can I do prior to arriving?